ris58h/custom-keyboard-layout/README.md

 It's a skeleton, so there is no apk or Play Store link.
 You'll have to build it and install it on a device yourself.

-**Note**: if you don't want to build the app take a look at [exkeymo](https://exkeymo.herokuapp.com/).
-It will build the project for you but it's limited to one layout only.
+**Note**: if you don't want to build the app take a look at [ExKeyMo](https://exkeymo.herokuapp.com/).
+It will build the app for you, but it's limited to one layout only.

 # External keyboard customization
 There are several ways to customize an external keyboard on Android: